 All price reviews are automated to a specification.
 Leaving the pricing team much more time to identify and capture new revenue and share-of-wallet opportunities.

 What is a Dynamic Pricing Algorithm?

-If you are new to algorithmic pricing, a dynamic pricing algorithm is a customised heuristic operating typically within an IT system.
-The algorithm is like the pricing blueprint or pricing rule book.
-The pricing system is the IT infrastructure to run the rule book really, really quickly.
+If you are new to algorithmic pricing, a dynamic pricing algorithm is a customised heuristic operating typically within a high power pricing system.
+The algorithm is like the pricing blueprint or pricing logic in code.
+The pricing system is the price data technology running the pricing logic and queries really, really quickly.

 Essentially, the pricing system churns through tons of price volume data, sales transactions, orders, promotions and special offers.
 While the price algorithm is the set of rules that guides the automation and calculates the optimal price changes across the product portfolio and different customer segments.